bevyengine/bevy/release-content/migration-guides/gltf-coordinate-conversion.md

 - If you simply spawn your glTF via `SceneRoot` and want it to visually match the `Transform::forward` of the entity it's spawned on, then you're still supported.
 The internals of the scene will be different in 0.18, but the visual result will be the same.
-The only option you need to enable is `GltfConvertCoordinates::scenes`.
+The only option you need to enable is `GltfConvertCoordinates::rotate_scene_entity`.

-- If you also want the `Mesh` assets in your glTF to be converted then you're supported by the `GltfConvertCoordinates::meshes` option.
-This can be combined with the `scenes` option if you want both.
+- If you want the `Mesh` assets in your glTF to be converted then you're supported by the `GltfConvertCoordinates::rotate_meshes` option.
+This can be combined with the `rotate_scene_entity` option if you want both.

-- If you enabled the 0.17 conversion and aren't sure what to enable in 0.18, try enabling both the `scenes` and `meshes` options.
+- If you enabled the 0.17 conversion and aren't sure what to enable in 0.18, try enabling both the `rotate_scene_entity` and `rotate_meshes` options.
 This will be closest to the 0.17 behavior.

 - If you tried the 0.17 conversion but found it caused issues with cameras or lights, then the 0.18 conversion should fix these issues.